 Good nutrition is vital for maintaining good health.
-Especially during these trying times when your immune system has taken a set back and is in a weaker state after being infected with the deadly coronavirus.
+Especially during these trying times when your immune system has taken a setback and is in a weaker state after being infected with the deadly coronavirus.
 When the body is combating an infection, it naturally needs more energy and fluids, hence it is pivotal to fuel the system with the right amount of nutrients than you usually need.
 Even after you have recently recuperated from COVID-19, you must follow a strict diet and healthy lifestyle.
 There are a whole lot of foods that will speed up the recovery process.
-Coronavirus affects your immune system immensely, so it important to trigger the immune response back to form by consuming healthful foods.
+Coronavirus affects your immune system immensely, so it is important to trigger the immune response back to form by consuming healthful foods.
+Suffering from Kapha dosha?
+Read this article to find some easy-to-use home remedies.

 In conversation with TC46, Clinical Nutritionist Rasika Parab of Fortis Hospital, Mumbai talks about the need to include certain foods, to avoid a few and recipes that help heal your body faster post-covid.